soteria-security/AzureInspect/README.md

 Once the modules are installed, download the AzureInspect source code folder from Github using your browser or by using *git clone*.

-As you will run AzureInspect with administrative privileges, you should place it in a logical location and make sure the contents of the folder are readable and writable only by the administrative user.
-This is especially important if you intend to install AzureInspect in a location where it will be executed frequently or used as part of an automated process.

 # Usage

 To run AzureInspect, open a PowerShell console and navigate to the folder you downloaded AzureInspect into: